marianschmotzer/rsync-backup/README.md

 # `-e, --email` Email to send notifications to.
 # `-f, --from` Email sender address.No meaning without --email
 # `-s, --smtpserver`  SMTP server to use
+# `--dry-run` Don't do back just check env, if problems found sends email and displays message"

 Example of config file
 -----------------------